 Both Medical and Recreational marijuana are legal in Michigan.
 In 2008, the state passed the the Michigan Medical Marihuana Act, and became the 13th state in America to implement a medical marijuana system.
-In November of 2018, voters in the Great Lake State passed Proposal 1, making Michigan the 10th state in America, and the first in the Midwest to legalize recreational cannabis.
+In November of 2018, voters in the Great Lake State passed Proposal 1, the Michigan Taxation and Regulation of Marihuana Act, making Michigan the 10th state in America, and the first in the Midwest to legalize recreational cannabis.

-The majority of towns and cities in Michigan, over 1,400 total, have opted out of recreational sales, including Detroit.
-However, many (Detroit included) have signaled that they have delayed approval until legislative details can be finalized (such as how to implement social equity initiatives), and expect to have a system of adult-use sales implemented in 2020.
+Currently, a large number of towns and cities in Michigan have opted out of recreational sales, including Detroit.
+However, many (Detroit included) have signaled that their approval is simply delayed, and will adopt down the line.
 Timelines for roll-out vary by place, and many have been delayed due to COVID-19.
 The industry hopes for more widespread sales to roll out in 2021.

 Michigan Recreational Cannabis Possession Limits:

 Up to 10 ounces at home a (and any marijuana produced by the plants cultivated on the premises).

 No more than 15 grams of cannabis concentrates

 Up to 12 cannabis plants

 Under the Michigan Medical Marijuana Act, qualifying patients suffering from a state-approved debilitating condition are also allowed to possess up to 2.5 ounces of usable marijuana and usable marijuana equivalents.